chevereto/v4-docs/application/configuration/multi-tenancy.md

     --env '{"CHEVERETO_CACHE_TIME_MICRO":"90"}'
 ```

-For the example above, the created tenant will have ID `1`, hostname `tenant1.example.com`, enabled status `1`, associated with plan ID `1`, a limit of maximum `5000` albums and a cache time of `90` seconds.
-Note how the tenant overrides the cache time defined in its plan.
+This creates tenant `1` at `tenant1.example.com`, enabled, associated with plan `1`, and overriding the plan’s cache time to `90` seconds.

 ### Editing a tenant

-Use the [edit](../../application/reference/cli.md#edit-tenant) command to modify an existing tenant.
-You can update its hostname, enabled status, plan ID, limits, and environment.
-Use JSON format for `limits` and `env`.
+Use [edit](../../application/reference/cli.md#edit-tenant) to change hostname, enabled status, plan, limits, or environment.

 ```sh
 app/bin/tenants -C edit \